Aldol condensation of aldehydes and ketones, mechanism

 What will be given when ketone is attacked by NaOH and H2O

-A ketone molecule become a carboanion due to attck of OH-.
+A ketone molecule become a carboanion due to attack of OH-.
 Carboanion attacks the carbonyl carbon atom of another ketone molecule.
 Water also contribute to the mechanism to form the alcohol group.
 As the product, a compound which has more carbon atoms than previous ketone is given.

 Why benzaldehyde do not react with NaOH to produce aldol product.

-What about methanal
+What about methanal in aldol condensation

 Aldehyde + NaOH products